 Easy Step-by-Step Guide to Planting Flowers, Gardening, and Mulching for Beginners

 Planting flowers can enhance the beauty of your lawn and provide a colorful landscape in your garden.
-If you are new to planting flowers, it can be a bit overwhelming to know where to begin, what flowers to plant, how often to water flowers, and how to maintain your garden.
-You don't have to be an expert to plant flowers and embark on gardening.
+But if you are new to planting flowers, it can be a bit overwhelming to know where to begin, what flowers to plant, how often to water flowers, and how to maintain your garden.
+Luckily, you don't have to be an expert to plant flowers and embark on gardening.

 Where Do I Begin?